wenqzhen/run_analysis.R/CodeBook.md

 6. Used write.table to output the resulting tidy table summary.txt

 ##You may refer to the summary.txt in the repo for the final data.

-I added the descriptive activity names column to this data set and labelled the descriptive activity names according to 'activity_labels.txt'.
-I added the subject column to this data set and calcaluted the average of each variable for each activity and each subject.
-I stored the means in a new tidy data set.
-Finally, I wrote this tidy data set to a text file.